srmchartroom/srmchartroom/README.md

 ![](https://img.shields.io/badge/Data-mysql-informational?style=flat&logo=mysql&logoColor=white&color=2bbc8a)

 ---------------------
-(There is an interesting story behind the below gif.
-I'm happy to share it with you if you hire me.)
+( There is an interesting story behind the gif I made below.
+I'll be happy to share it with you if you hire or work with me. )

 ![Sea the ecosystem](https://github.com/srmchartroom/srmchartroom/raw/master/PortFooter.gif)